 A car repossession can negatively affect your FICO score and credit report for several years!
 Failing to keep up with the payment schedule of a loan agreement and getting your car repossessed will lower your credit score quickly.

-Payment history on a credit report accounts for 35% of your credit score, which makes it the most critical factor for calculation.
+Payment history accounts for 35% of your credit score, which makes it the most critical factor for calculation.
 Late or missed payments will appear and stay on your credit reports for up to seven years.
 You may get subpar loan offers in the future since lenders may consider you a risky borrower.
+So if you are trying to boost a bad credit score, you will want to improve payment history on your credit report.

 When the lender repossessed your car, they reported the incident to the major credit bureaus.
-A repossession will appear on your credit reports for seven years.
-Future lenders can see the repossession information through a credit check, which will negatively affect your financial opportunities.
+Future lenders can see the repossession information through a credit check, which may negatively affect your financial opportunities.

 Negative information on your credit report is less than ideal.
 However, you can still work on getting a good credit score!
 You can get to tier 1 credit by making all future payments on time, managing debt wisely, and avoiding any more negative information on your credit reports.